It’s already Wednesday and we are ready to start with a big topic. We know Medicare is overwhelming and sometimes confusing to those who are new.

 You will automatically receive Part A of Medicare on the 1st of the month you turn 65.
 While you were working you paid into your Part A, must have worked 40 quarters (roughly 10 years) to receive it.
 You receive Part A at 65 even if you are still working it will not affect your health insurance through work.
 Once you choose to go onto original Medicare and except Part B (we will discuss next week) Part A will only cover you if you are admitted to the hospital.

 Some of the benefits of Part A you have no networks; you can go to any hospital as long as they accept Medicare.
 Part A only has a deductible of $1,364 and has a 60-day window of care.
-Which means if you are discharged from the hospital and have to go back 20 days later your deductible does not start over.
+This means if you are discharged from the hospital and have to go back 20 days later your deductible does not start over.
 The hospital can reserve your bed for up to 10 days meaning if you are discharged and come back within that window they will give you the same room.